msetzu/about/cv.md

 #### Ph.D. in Computer Science
 [University of Pisa](https://www.di.unipi.it/it/) |
-<i class="fa fa-calendar"></i> Nov 2018 -- Mar 2022
+<i class="fa fa-calendar"></i> Nov 2018 -- May 2022

-Currently I'm a Ph.D. candidate at University of Pisa
+Ph.D. in Computer Science at University of Pisa with the thesis "Opening the Black Box: Empowering Machine Learning Models with Explanations"

 #### Master's degree in Computer Science
 [University of Pisa](https://www.di.unipi.it/it/) (110 with honors) |